cvdebeer/MS2-Hallowed-Hunt/README.md

 #### Opening Modal

-- At the beginning of the game a modal appears allowing the user to choose their difficulty level to their believed capabilities.
+- At the beginning of the game a modal appears allowing the User to choose their difficulty level to their believed capabilities.
 - Users are able to change the level of difficulty at any stage in the game by selecting the “Change Level” button.
 - This modal only appears when you first navigate to the page.

 #### Level Indicator

-The top right side of the page shows the user which level they are playing.
+The top right side of the page shows the User which level they are playing.

 #### "How to play" button

-- The user can hover over the button or click with their mouse and the basic instructions for playing the game will come into view.
+- The User can hover over the button or click with their mouse and the basic instructions for playing the game will come into view.
 - Once the User's mouse leaves the button area the instructions will disappear again.

 #### “Reset" button

-- If the user hovers over this button it will open a tooltip letting the user know what will happen if they click the button.
+- If the User hovers over this button it will open a tooltip letting the User know what will happen if they click the button.
-- This button allows users to reset the game at any point and start over with a new shuffle.
+- This button allows Users to reset the game at any point and start over with a new shuffle.
 - The button will also reset the counter and stop the clock.

 #### “Moves” counter

-- This starts when the user turns this first card and allows the user to keep track of how many moves it takes them to complete the game.
+- This starts when the User turns this first card and allows the User to keep track of how many moves it takes them to complete the game.
 - Counts are based on every two cards turned over.
-- If the user resets the game the counter will revert to zero.
+- If the User resets the game the counter will revert to zero.

 #### “Time” counter

-- The clock starts when the user turns the first card and will allow the user to keep track of how long it takes them to complete a game.
+- The clock starts when the User turns the first card and will allow the User to keep track of how long it takes them to complete a game.
-- If the user resets the game the counter will stop.
-It will start again from zero when the user turns the first card of the new game again.
+- If the User resets the game the counter will stop.
+It will start again from zero when the User turns the first card of the new game again.

 #### Game Board